stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 had entered the grounds and their leader had aroused the attendants.
 He was a menacing military figure who talked without moving his lips and whose voice seemed almost ventriloquially connected with an immense black case he carried.
-His expressionless face was handsome to the point of radiant beauty, but had shocked the superintendent when the hall light fell on it&mdash;for it was a wax face with eyes of painted glass.
+His expressionless face was handsome to the point of radiant beauty, but had shocked the superintendent when the hall light fell on it--for it was a wax face with eyes of painted glass.
 Some nameless accident had befallen this man.
 A larger man guided his steps; a repellent hulk whose bluish face seemed half eaten away by some unknown malady.
 The speaker had asked for the custody of the cannibal monster committed